-This means, when one access point is overloaded, the system will actively shift users from one AP to another depending on the capacity that is available.
+This means, when one access point is overloaded, the system will actively shift users from one access point to another depending on the capacity that is available.

 The growth in popularity of new wireless devices will only continue to increase.
 Your network needs to have the ability to start small if necessary, but expand in terms of coverage and capacity as needed--without having to overhaul or build an entirely new network.
 Trust me, if you don’t need it now, you will need it later.